dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-features-concepts.md

 1. The workflow calls a single activity with orchestration ID reuse policy.
 1. The reuse ID policy specifies the action `IGNORE_IF_RUNNING_OR_COMPLETED` and the target statuses of `RUNNING`, `COMPLETED`, `PENDING`.
-1. The second call to create a workflow with the same instance ID is expected to be ignored if the first workflow instance is one of the target statuses.
+1. The second call to create a workflow with the same instance ID throws an error when trying to reuse the workflow ID.

 ```go
 func main() {